 Nonoperating revenues include activities that have characteristics of nonexchange transactions as described in section 2450 Cash Flows Statements of the GASB Codification.
-Transactions related to capital and financing activities, noncapital financing activities and investing activities are components of nonoperating revenues and expenses such as appropriations and in-kind contributions.
+State appropriations and in-kind contributions as well as transactions related to capital and financing activities, noncapital financing activities and investing activities are components of nonoperating revenues and expenses.